Vedant332/vedantrajkavi.dev/src/contents/swarom.dev-deployment.md

 ## Currently

-So to automate this I decided to use Ansible, why?
-Because I used at my internship to help a colleage and I thought it was pretty cool.
-So this is what my deployment looks like:
+So, to automate this, I decided to go with Ansible.
+Why?
+Because I got to use it at my internship to help out a colleague, and honestly, I thought it was pretty cool.
+So, here’s what my deployment looks like:

 - Trigger `swarom.dev`
 - Shell Script Executes